Research support schemes

 A student who resumes at the same level may be offered an RTS place depending on availability.
 If they resume within three years, the period of their prior enrolment will be deducted from their RTS entitlement.
 A student who returns at a higher level will not have the prior study deducted from their RTS entitlement if they are offered an RTS place, regardless of the period of time away.

-The RTS Guidelines are available on the Department of Innovation, Industry, Science and Research website.
+Information about the RTS is available on the Department of Industry website.